jhpyle/charts/README.md

   a [PostgreSQL] server inside the cluster.
 If you are using [RDS] or another external SQL server, set this to `false` and set `db.host` to the hostname of the SQL server.
+* `inClusterGotenberg`: default is `true`.
+By default, the chart runs a [Gotenberg] server inside the cluster for DOCX to PDF conversion instead of using [unoconv].
+Set this to `false` if you do not want the [Gotenberg] server to be started.
 * `db.prefix`: if you are not using [PostgreSQL], set this to the [SQLAlchemy] URL prefix for the type of SQL database you are using.
   For [MySQL], use `mysql://`.
 Also set `inClusterPostgres: false`.